Trinity Striping

 Painting & Reflectivity

-Safety-yellow paint and reflective striping are applied where needed so accessories are visible day and night.
+Safety-yellow paint and reflective striping are applied where needed so speed bumps, wheel stops, and warning markings are visible day and night.

 5. Step 05